FACELESS-GOD/Fuel-Station_locator/README.md

  https://auto.howstuffworks.com/fuel-gauge1.htm
-This repository will consist of only the software front end of the project which uses react.js note : you need to add your own google api key for this to work
+This repository will consist of only the software front end of the project which uses react.js note : you need to add your own google api key for this to work also i am sharing the .js files only